w-pay/sdk-wpay-jvm/README.md

 choices and an SDK shouldn't force an application to depend on a different technology stack as this bloats the build and increases complexity.

 2. Swappable.
-Don't like a particular implementation of the SDK, then swap it out for another object that implements the correct interface.
+Don't like a particular implementation of a part in the SDK, then swap it out for another object that implements the correct interface.

 The SDK comprises of:
  - An adaption layer between the Application and the API